Where do you have offices?

 Why is the monthly amount due HIGHER than my regular payment amount?

 There are a couple of reasons.
 Either you have paid enough extra to almost make a full payment and the account rolled a month and added the small difference on the next month's payment (e.g. If someone has paid $360 of a $370 payment and instead of being due for this month, they'll be due for next month for a payment of $380.)
 OR you've made a short payment at some time and the amount is owed.
+Contact our Customer Service Department at 800-249-6305 and we will review your statement with you.

 Why do I receive a statement when I am enrolled in the auto debit program?